drmcnelson/Laboratory-Instrumentation-Amplifier-with-16bit-1MSPS-ADC/README.md

 <a name="timing"></a>
 ## 4. ADC Sampling and Timing

 Voltage sampling is controlled by the CNVST pin in the double row header.
-Assertion of this pin effectively marks the end of the sampling interval, causes the most recent level at the input to be converted to digital and made available for retrieveal by the host.
+Assertion of this pin effectively marks the end of the sampling interval, causes the most recent level at the input to be converted to digital and made available for retrieval by the host.
 The timing relationship between CNVST and the sampling window is important if the ADC sampling is to be synchronized to another instrument or specific external events.

 The ADC, a MCP33131D-10, is described in detail in the datasheet found [here](https://ww1.microchip.com/downloads/en/DeviceDoc/MCP33131D-Data-Sheet-DS20005947B.pdf).
-Figure 6-10, page 37, reproducedd below, provides a high level view of the sampling, conversion and transfer cycle.
+Figure 6-10, page 37, reproduced below, provides a high level view of the sampling, conversion and transfer cycle.
 For detailed timing information see Figure 1-1, page 9 and related text.

 In the diagram we see that when the CNVST pin is asserted, the inputs are latched and the ADC begins converting the latched signal, which represents the most 300nsecs at the inputs.
 After  700nsecs conversion is complete and the data can be read over SPI by a 16 bit transfer.
 The transfer can be shortened by asserting the CNVST pin again before the transfer is complete.
 The maximum sample rate is 1MSPS for 16 bit with a 60MHz SPI or 800KSPS with a 30MHz SPI.
 The data is a 2's complement 16 bit integer.
 It is easily converted to an unsigned 16 bit integer by toggling the high order bit.